-Now, my boss, had gotten all the
+Now, my boss, Bob Appin, had gotten

-find me, about to collapse, and he was there, as I kind of slide down a wall, and fell to the floor of the corridor.
+to find me, about to collapse, and he was there, as I kind of slide down a wall, and fell to the floor of the corridor.

 For security reasons, we can’t carry cell-phones in the Headquarters, so Bob rushed down our hallway looking for an open office